OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/overview.rst

 Host Requirements
 --------------------------------------------------------------------------------

-VM allocation requirements can be specified using the ``SCHED_REQUIREMENTS`` attribute in the Virtual Machine Template.
-This attribute defines a boolean expression that determines whether a Host is suitable for deployment (i.e., the expression evaluates to `true`).
+You can specify VM allocation requirements with the ``SCHED_REQUIREMENTS`` attribute in the Virtual Machine Template.
+This attribute defines a boolean expression that determines whether a Host is suitable for deployment (i.e., the expression evaluates to ``true``).

 The ``SCHED_REQUIREMENTS`` expression can reference attributes from both the Host and its associated Cluster templates.
-Host attributes are regularly updated by monitoring probes running on the nodes.
+Host attributes are regularly updated by monitoring probes that run on the nodes.
 Administrators can add custom attributes by either :ref:`creating a probe in the host <devel-im>` or manually updating Host information using:

 .. prompt:: bash